prath1432/SOC-HOME-LAB/Wazuh/README.md

 #Navigate to Modules ➔ Security events.
 #Add the filter: rule.id: 5902 (New user added to system).
 #Expand the event to see the decoded Linux system log showing the exact time and host where rogue_admin was created.
+Rule.id 5902 - New user added in system.
+Rule.id 5903 - New user deleted from system.
 ```
 ### C. Testing SSH Brute Force (Detection)
 1. The Simulation: